 2009 - Melina Glasson 'Tracking PVAc deterioration in modern Australian art', PhD, Professor Robyn Sloggett, Dr Stephen Best and Professor Carl Schiesser.

 2016 - ARC Linkage Project 'A national framework for managing malignant plastics in museum collections', Dr Petronella Nel, Professor Robyn Sloggett, Professor Ken Ghiggino, Stuart, Dr R Polpeka-Filkoff, Assoc.
 Professor Andrew Jamieson, Helen Privett, Sue Gatenby, ter Bogt, Walshe, Dr Margaret Sawicki.
 For further details see the project website.

-2015 - ARC LIEF Project 'A new national electron microprobe facility: Precise chemical microanalysis underpins research on Earth materials', Professor Robyn Sloggett with The University of Melbourne, Geoscience Australia, Monash University, University of Wollongong, La Trobe University, Federation University Australia (administered by the Australian National University).
+2015 - ARC LIEF Project 'A new national electron microprobe facility: Precise chemical microanalysis underpins research on Earth materials', Professor Robyn Sloggett with the University of Melbourne, Geoscience Australia, Monash University, University of Wollongong, La Trobe University, Federation University Australia (administered by the Australian National University).

 2007-2009 - ARC Discovery Project Grant DP0879758 'Archaeological conservation: the development of analysis and assessment protocols for adhesives used on archaeological pottery', Professor Robyn Sloggett, Professor Antonia Sagona and Deb Lau.

-2001 - ARC RIEF Grant 'Cathodoluminiscence Electron Microscope Imaging and Elemental Analysis Facility', Wallace Earth Sciences, Woodhead, Cartwrite, Buick, Sloggett, The University of Melbourne, Monash and Latrobe.
+2001 - ARC RIEF Grant 'Cathodoluminiscence Electron Microscope Imaging and Elemental Analysis Facility', Wallace Earth Sciences, Woodhead, Cartwrite, Buick, Sloggett, the University of Melbourne, Monash and Latrobe.

 1999 - ARC RIEF Grant 'Distributed national network for the scientific analysis of artworks', Professor Jaynie Anderson, Professor Robyn Sloggett in conjunction with the School of Fine Arts, Art Gallery of New South Wales, National Gallery of Australia, Artlab Australia, National Gallery of Victoria, the Art Gallery of Queensland and the University of Canberra.